 Disclosure: SanDisk sent me a Extreme Portable SSD 2TB to review and there are affiliate links in this post.
-This was a paid campaign to launch their Extreme Portable SSD series.
 But as usual, all opinions are my own, I try my best to do a good research and testing with honesty.

 I juggle a fairly massive amount of filming, photography and social media on a regular basis when I travel.
 Most audiences see the final product of my work– a video, photograph or Instagram Story.
 They don’t see the labor involved in getting the stories I do, the care and importance of my gear, how I have to work fast and hard for good storytelling.

 So when SanDisk approached me to share my creative process with you and do a SanDiskExtreme Portable SSD review, I gladly took up the challenge.

 Working as a solo travel content creator and YouTuber, I need speed and rugged durability